mwittig/pimatic-edimax/README.md

        "interval": 30
     }

 Then you need to add a Smart Plug device in the `devices` section.
+The plugin offers two device types:

+* EdimaxSmartPlugSimple: This type of device provides basic power switch capabilities.
+* EdimaxSmartPlug: This type of device additionally provides power metering suitable for Edimax SP-2101W.

 As part of the device definition you need to provide the `deviceName` and `password` which have been set using the EdiPlug app provided by Edimax.
 Note, the `deviceName` refers to the `Name` field of the plug settings.

     {
       "id": "sp1",